ken-mycroft/minimy/README.md

 were using a laptop's built in speaker and mic.

-An easy way to test this setting in your environment would be to run the example #1 skill and see how well it recognizes you.
+An easy way to test this setting in your environment would be to run the 'example 1' skill and see how well it recognizes you.

 Hey Computer ---> run example one